pvasek/kudu-wiki/Continuous-deployment.md

     etc...
     -----END RSA PRIVATE KEY-----

-## Setting up continuous deployment from the portal after a deployment has happened

-If any git deployments have already happened, the option to set up continous deployment disappears from the Deployment page in the portal.
+## Deleting the repository

+You can do this from the Dashboard page on the Azure portal.

-Ideally, there would be a way to bring it back, but until then you can use a simple workaround to delete the existing repository and start fresh.
-Just run the following curl command, using the same username/password that you use for git deployment:
+As an alternative, you can run the following curl command, using the same username/password that you use for git deployment:

     curl --user yourusername -X DELETE https://yoursitename.scm.azurewebsites.net/live/scm

-After you do this, the Deployment page in the portal will offer to set up Continuous Deployment again.